CA Best Beaches: The Ultimate Guide to California’s Most Beautiful Shorelines

 Let’s dive in.

 I’ve written about it before, and I’m sure I’ll write about it again.
 If you’re looking for soft sand, gentle waves, and postcard-worthy scenery, Coronado Beach is hard to beat.
-Located just across the bay from downtown San Diego, this beach is known for its sparkling mica-infused sand and wide-open shoreline.
+It’s one of the best beaches in San Diego for good reason.
+Located on Coronado Island just across the bay from downtown San Diego, this beach is known for its sparkling mica-infused sand and wide-open shoreline.

 It’s especially perfect for families.
-The waves tend to be manageable, there’s plenty of space to spread out, and you can walk to shops and restaurants afterward.
+The waves tend to be manageable, there’s plenty of space to spread out, and you can walk to shops and restaurants afterward, so it works well for kids and adults alike.
 The iconic backdrop of the historic Hotel del Coronado doesn’t hurt either.

 Check out my complete Coronado beach guide for information about parking, rules and other important information when visiting here.